Guides

 How Abstract API Handles Phone Number Validation in Joi

-Abstract API addresses the core weaknesses of traditional Joi validation methods through a live verification layer that provides real-time data.
+Abstract API addresses the core weaknesses of traditional Joi validation by adding a live verification layer that queries real-time telecom data sources.

-• The API returns a precise line type, such as mobile, landline, or VOIP, which avoids the ambiguous classifications common in static libraries.
+• The API returns the current carrier and a precise line type, such as mobile, landline, or VOIP.

 How to Bring Abstract API to Your Dev Environment

-• First, sign up at Abstract API to get a free API key for the Phone Validation API.
+• Sign up at Abstract API and get the Phone Validation API key.

 npm install @abstractapi/javascript-phone-validation joi